BiqianCheng/biqiancheng.github.io/_pages/teaching.md

 ---
 layout: page
-permalink: /teaching/
+permalink: /Teaching/
-# title: Teaching
+title: Teaching
 # description: Materials for courses you taught.
 Replace this text with your description.
-nav: false # decided show "teaching" tab on the nevigation bar
+nav: true # decided show "teaching" tab on the nevigation bar
 nav_order: 5
 ---